-Jordan Sekulow regularly appears as a guest commentator on Fox News, MSNBC, and other national media outlets, where he is chosen for his expert analysis of international legal issues and his conservative political savvy.
-He is a contributor to the Washington Post’s “On Faith” section and maintains his own Washington Post blog entitled “Religious Right Now,” where he covers social conservatives’ involvement in shaping America’s legal, political, and cultural landscape.
+Jordan Sekulow regularly appears as a guest commentator on Fox News, MSNBC, CNN, and other national media outlets, where he is chosen for his expert analysis of complex legal issues and his conservative political savvy.
+He was a contributor to the Washington Post’s “On Faith” section with his own Washington Post blog entitled “Religious Right Now” from 2010-2013, where he covered social conservatives’ involvement in shaping America’s legal, political, and cultural landscape.
 He also publishes articles for various nationally renowned conservative and mainstream publications such as the Washington Times, The Daily Caller, Human Events, and the National Review Online.

 From 2011-2012, he hosted the Jordan Sekulow Show, a daily radio broadcast covering a host of legal and political issues from his unique perspective.
 Timely and insightful analysis of current events has also made him one of the most-followed conservatives on Twitter.